top of page

 Answer

-An occupational therapist who has completed education in occupational therapy (including Neuroscience, Anatomy, Kinesiology, Physical Function, and Psychology) and passed a national certification exam assists individuals in need of support to achieve their maximum potential in self-care, play, school, and work.
-They employ an evidence-based, client-centered approach.
+An occupational therapist, trained in areas such as neuroscience, anatomy, kinesiology, physical function, and psychology, and certified through a national exam, helps individuals achieve their maximum potential in self-care, play, school, and work.
+They utilize an evidence-based, client-centered approach.

 Please refer to Examples of Challenges/Concerns